 In the fall of 2010 Shawna returned to where her volleyball career started as the head coach of Chino Valley High School.
 She coached the Cougars for 4 years and recently took the opportunity in 2013 to coach for the Yavapai Juniors Volleyball Club.

-With the Roughriders her primary responsibilities will include coaching of outside and rightside hitters as well as overseeing summer camps, equipment, and opponent scouting.
+With the Roughriders her primary responsibilities include coaching of middle blockers and liberos as well as overseeing summer camps, equipment, and opponent scouting.